Life Sciences Apprenticeships Planned for North Carolina

 As part of the new apprenticeship program, the National Institute for Innovation and Technology (NIIT) will provide access to its state-of-the-art National Talent Hub, a portal developed with the support of the National Science Foundation.

 The National Talent Hub is designed to connect individuals to potential careers and the education and training required to succeed.
 The consortium will use the portal to match the best candidates to posted apprenticeships and track training throughout the pre-apprenticeship and apprenticeship stages.

 Companies trying to fill permanent positions can also use the system to identify potential employees by reviewing training profiles and job competencies.

 The Biotech Center and several partners recently submitted a funding proposal for Phase 2 of the U.S. Economic Development Administration’s Build Back Better Regional Challenge.
 The proposal encompasses several independent but integrated projects led by statewide coalition partners, including a request to fund pre-apprenticeships, as well as resources to help promote the new apprenticeships, run recruiting events, and grow the consortium beyond the Research Triangle region.
 This funding would help accelerate the consortium’s implementation plan.

-Companies interested in joining the North Carolina Life Sciences Apprenticeship Consortium should contact Lawless at email@example.com.
+Companies interested in joining the North Carolina Life Sciences Apprenticeship Consortium should contact Hee Sook Song at firstname.lastname@example.org.